Depending on the location, severity and length of time since the injury, treatment options will vary.

 Dr Tan has been using a minimally invasive technique for repairs for many years now.
 This has provided reliable repair without wound complications.

-With small incisions for the repair, this allows faster rehabilitation without the use of a cast.
+With small incisions for the repair, this allow faster rehabilitation without the use of a cast.
 Swift rehabilitation after Achilles tear surgery results in earlier weight bearing on the foot, and regaining independence more rapidly.

 Chronic Achilles Tendon Tear Surgery